 Also, the door to this unit is small and not secure.
 The model itself is hard to put together, plus a lot of the pieces tend to go missing.
 With all that said, you should also be aware that it weighs a heavy 133 pounds, so an additional person will be needed for assembly.

 9. Pupzo Welded Wire Dog Kennel

-In the second to last spot, we have a kennel that comes in two sizes and is recommended for smaller dogs.
+In the second to last spot, we have a dog kennel that comes in two sizes and is recommended for smaller dogs.
 Although this is a taller structure, it does not leave a lot of wiggle room on the floor.
-The metal wire construction is welded and durable, but it does create some sharp edges that are not comfortable for your pup.
+The welded-wire metal construction is durable, but it does create some sharp edges that are not comfortable for your pup.

 This model is designed to be assembled fairly easily.
 Keep in mind, though, there are hardware and tools you will need to complete the project.
 It is also not recommended for travel.
 Finally, be advised that the door is very flimsy and will come right off if pushed.
 This is often that case as the door opens out.

 10. PayLessHere OutDoor Dog Kennel

 The last kennel on the list is a one size 4’ X 4’ X 4.4’ model that is flimsy at 56 pounds.
 The steel wire construction is durable by itself, however, when assembled it easy will fall apart.
 Also, you want to keep any high energy pups away from this option (for obvious reasons), and it is recommended for small to small/medium breeds.

 The unit comes with the standard cover that unfortunately is not water-resistant, plus it allows the sn to peak through.
 On top of that, the material of the cover acts as a trap for heat making this dog kennel very warm.
 You also want to consider that there are some sharp edges to this option, plus the door has little security.